 You can appeal against this notice, but any appeal must be received, or posted in time to be received, by the Planning Inspectorate acting on behalf of the Secretary of State before the date specified in paragraph 7 of the notice.
-The guidance sheet published by the Planning Inspectorate, referred to at Annex 5 gives details of how to make an appeal.
+The enclosed information sheet published by the Planning Inspectorate, gives details of how to make an appeal.